SystemFw/blog/content/staging/paxos-failures.md

 when delivered successfully, we don't know exactly _when_ they are delivered (this is what _asynchronous_ refers to), so we cannot say things like "if we don't get a reply within x seconds, we know the message was dropped".
 Processing is also asynchronous, so we don't know exactly when a message will be processed.

-We do assume that eventually messages will be processed, or the algorithm cannot progress, but we won't be able to rely on this information for correctness since we don't know when that will happen.
+We do assume that eventually messages will arrive and be processed, or the algorithm cannot progress, but we won't be able to rely on this information for correctness since we don't know when that will happen.
+(In technical jargon: we are relying on partial synchrony for liveness, but we only assume asynchrony for safety).

 Processes are allowed to restart and keep participating in the algorithm, and are assumed to have access to stable storage.
 This